-- Balance the energy and water conservation strategies in cooling tower through water and air side economizers and the use of off-peak cooling as appropriate;
+- Balance the energy and water conservation strategies in cooling towers through water and air side economizers and the use of off-peak cooling as appropriate.

 - Improve water quality.
-For example, storm water settling ponds, kitchen grease-traps, eliminate garbage disposals, and lead-bearing products in potable water;
+For example, incorporate storm water settling ponds and kitchen grease-traps, eliminate garbage disposals, and lead-bearing products in potable water.

-- Apply the FEMP Best Management Practices for Water Conservation;
+- Apply the FEMP Best Management Practices for Water Efficiency.

 Water conservation must also be a key consideration in the reuse or renovation of an existing building.